annhanlon/clacs2022/README.md

 <!-- Entities discussed throughout the essay are typically defined before the essay text and
      are thus available in all text.
 Entity identifiers (QIDs) can be found in either Wikipedia or Wikidata (https://www.wikidata.org)> -->
-<param ve-entity eid="Q206194"> <!-- Citadelle Laferriere -->
+<param ve-entity eid="Q206194"> <!-- Citadelle Laferrière -->
-<param ve-entity eid="Q41264"> <!-- Johannes Vermeer -->
-<param ve-entity eid="Q221092"> <!-- Mauritshuis -->
-<param ve-entity eid="Q36600"> <!-- The Hague -->

-# Citadelle Laferrière
+# Introduction

 This is a sample visual essay to demonstrate how to use Juncture for the CLACS 2022 Summer Workshop.
-The banner image features Haiti's Citadelle Laferriere, photographed from an airplane in 1920[^1].
-The first image featured in this essay is also an image of Citadelle Laferriere, from 1935.
+The banner image features Haiti's Citadelle Laferrière, photographed from an airplane in 1920[^1].
+The first image featured in this essay is also an image of Citadelle Laferrière, from 1935.
 <param ve-image
        manifest="https://collections.lib.uwm.edu//digital/iiif-info/agsnorth/2574/manifest.json">